Kzczc/Kzczcsss/_pages/about.md

 <div style="text-align: justify;">

 <p style="text-align: justify;">
   I am Yuhe Wu (吴宇赫), an undergraduate student in Economic Statistics at Dongbei University of Finance and Economics, expecting to graduate in July 2026.
-I am currently conducting research at the Fintech Lab in the School of Fintech, supervised by <a href="https://sft.dufe.edu.cn/content_26950.html">Prof. Zhuang Liu</a>.
+Currently, I'm conducting research at the Fintech Lab in the School of Fintech, supervised by <a href="https://sft.dufe.edu.cn/content_26950.html">Prof. Zhuang Liu</a>.
 </p>
 <p style="text-align: justify;">
   My research interests primarily focus on Artificial Intelligence in Finance, LLM self-evolution, LLM Reasoning and Data Generation, with an emphasis on improving the reliability, interpretability, and practical decision-making value of AI models in financial applications.